ShashankSubramanian/GLIA/scripts/README.md

     - See next section on scripts to extract important reconstruction statistics

 ## Post-solve analysis scripts
 1. Reconstruction statistics for mass effect inversion: masseffect/extract_stats.py extracts important statistics and saves them in output_dir/stat.
-Use --help for all options
+Use --help for all options.
+See [README-OUT-INV-ENSEMBLE.md](../doc/README-OUT-INV-ENSEMBLE.md) in *stats directory* for full description of outputs
 2. (devs) Post-mass effect inversion analysis: masseffect/analysis.py performs additional analysis.
 Use --help for options
 3. (devs) Visualzation helper scripts are in vis/